Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-34-states-mind.md

 ***Vemik Sky-Thinker***

-“Yan’s back!
-Yan’s back!!”
+"Yan’s back!
+Yan’s back!!"

-The whole village flocked down the hill in a rush, summoned by both the shrill cry of the sentry boy and the slow thrum of his roaring-stone, the single strong beat that said “returning hunter”.
+The whole village flocked down the hill in a rush, summoned by both the shrill cry of the sentry boy and the slow thrum of his roaring-stone, the single strong beat that said "returning hunter".

 Yan was looking his usual self - burly, strong and swaggering, with the hair running down his back back to its usual bright scarlet blaze rather than the sickly pale orange he’d been sporting by the end of the winter.
 Vemik didn’t know what secrets the Given Men had that made their crests so red or made them grow so big and strong, and Yan had refused to share in his usual gruff, cryptic way.

 He scooped up two of the children as he ambled up the slope, grinning as they hung from his shoulders.
 As he got closer though, Vemik detected a slightly forced quality to his good cheer.
 Whatever the Given Men got up to, it had left Yan worried.

 Vemet saw it too.
-“He’s troubled…”
+"He’s troubled…"

-“Badly troubled,” Vemik agreed.
-“Things must be bad out there…”
+"Badly troubled," Vemik agreed.
+"Things must be bad out there…"

 Father and son shot each other a glance, then reached a mutual unspoken resolution to let Yan relax for a while before they broached the subject.
 He was usually so full of good cheer when coming back from his annual journey that to see him looking so tense was… worrying.
 And definitely a matter for the respected men of the tribe to discuss in private, when the opportunity presented itself.